- What's On

 - Account Login

-Throughout his career, Chris has produced almost 100 productions and prior to joining Curve, Chris has worked extensively internationally, touring and making work in the Middle East, South Korea, Japan, Barbados, North America and Europe.
+Throughout his career, Chris has produced almost 100 productions and prior to joining Curve, Chris worked extensively internationally, touring and making work in the Middle East, South Korea, Japan, Barbados, North America and Europe.

-He was Executive Director of dreamthinkspeak, one of the UK’s leading producers of site responsive theatre for two years and prior to that he was Projects and Development Manager at Shakespeare’s Globe where he led on producing work for children and young people at the Globe and on tour.
+He was Executive Director of dreamthinkspeak, one of the UK’s leading producers of site responsive theatre for two years and prior to that he worked at Shakespeare’s Globe where he led on producing work for children and young people at the Globe and on tour.
 Chris was also Acting Head of Development at Bristol Old Vic.

 He is a graduate of the Royal Central School of Speech and Drama, a 2009/10 Clore Fellow on the Clore Leadership Programme, an Alumnus of the Windsor Leadership Programme, listed in the ‘Who’s Who’ Directory and is one of The Stage 100 most influential people in theatre.

 Nikolai was born in Copenhagen, Denmark, grew up in North Yorkshire and trained at Drama Centre London and at the Crucible, Sheffield.